What is an Accessibility Fund?

-Building owners or lessors who have the ownership right to upgrade the building; as well as lessees who can carry out the upgrading works with the endorsement of the building owners/lessors are eligible to apply for the Fund.
+Building owners or lessors who have the ownership right to upgrade the private building; as well as lessees who can carry out the upgrading works with the endorsement of the private building owners/lessors are eligible to apply for the Fund.

 Is there a limit to the funding that a development can apply to?

 For eligible buildings built before 1990, the Accessibility Fund can co-pay up to 80% of construction costs for the upgrading of basic accessibility features and can be extended to cover up to 60% of construction costs for additional features beyond basic accessibility features as well as Universal Design features and it is capped at $300,000 per building/development.

 For eligible buildings built before the implementation of the Code on Accessibility in the Built Environment 2013, the Accessibility Fund can co-pay up to 60% of construction costs for the upgrading of Universal Design features and it is capped at $100,000 per building/development.